aliraeisdanaei/SMT_Matrix_Solver/README.md

 ```

 ## Verification
 The verification of the solver is simple.
-It multiplies each row with the computed solution matrix, $\vec{x}$, and tries to match with the original $\vec{b}$ vector.
+It multiplies each row with the computed solution matrix, _x_ vector, and tries to match with the original _b_ vector.
 This equality is only acceptable within a threshold.
 Some accuracy may be lost during the computation.

 Two functions do verification: one stores the inaccuracies, and the other rejects the inaccuracy as invalid.